basliel2025/flexbox/README.md

 A responsive webpage built using CSS Flexbox for modern layout control.
-This project demonstrates how to structure complete page sections—including headers, content areas, and footers—with flexible alignment and spacing.<br>
+This project demonstrates how to structure complete page sections including headers, content areas, and footers with flexible alignment and spacing.<br>

 The implementation features:<br>